t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 The Executor configures the necessary contracts for attestation and batching on the networks.
 These include the `SingleAttestationBook` and `LongRangeAttestationsBook` contracts, which are pivotal in managing the attestation and batching processes.

-**Attestation Configuration:** Attestations ensure the correctness and validity of cross-chain transactions.
+**Attestation Configuration:** Attestations ensure the correctness and validity of crosschain transactions.
 They involve submitting proofs that a transaction occurred as intended.
 In the `SingleAttestationBookV4` contract, attestations are submitted by committee members who provide signatures and message payloads associated with specific orders.
 The attestation data is stored in a linked list structure within the `LongRangeAttestationsBook` contract.

 **Batching:** The contracts enable batching of multiple attestations to reduce gas costs and optimize efficiency.
 The `LongRangeAttestationsBook` manages long-range batching by combining multiple attestations into a single batch.
 Each batch is assigned a `batchHash` for tracking and is constructed using the attestation data from multiple orders.
 The batching process includes anti-duplicate checks, quorum validation, and payload encoding to ensure that only valid and unique attestations are included.